-The programme consists of two half day group sessions exploring the essentials of managing yourself with the follow up session dealing with the fundamentals of managing others.
+The programme consists of two half-day ( Monday 16 September and Monday 21 October) group sessions exploring the essentials of managing yourself with the follow-up session dealing with the fundamentals of managing others.
 These sessions are supplemented with two individual coaching/mentoring sessions which will reinforce learning and the development of new skills within the individuals work context.

 - Being a role model at work

 - Managing time/productivity to better lead your team